Syllabus for MAN-630

 You may already have the following text.
 It is strongly recommended, though not required, to do the work of the course.
-These books are available from the College's textbook supplier, MBS Direct.
+These books are available from the University's textbook supplier, MBS Direct.

 Students are expected to adhere to APA style and to submit all work—both drafts and final copy—in accordance with APA style.
 Students who are not familiar with APA style should become entirely familiar with it early in the capstone course.
 Though the manual referenced above is the best source, the following online sources may give quick answers to specific questions about APA style.
 If you bookmark the following sites in your browser, you can easily return to them:

 University of Wisconsin-Madison Writer's Handbook